 We start all patients on antibiotics before surgery, and continue them for a total of a week.
-We usually use a combination of ciprofloxin, and metranidazole (Cipro and Flagyl), or Augmentin alone.
+We usually use a combination of ciprofloxin, and metronidazole (Cipro and Flagyl).
 If we are sure surgery is planned, we will start them orally the evening before surgery.
 If not – we start them intravenously right before the procedure.
 Either way, we continue them orally post op for almost a week.
 We recommend taking a quality probiotic starting before the surgery and continuing for a few months after you finish the antibiotics.
 We recommend Ther-Biotic Complete, from Klair Labs, one capsule daily, as an excellent choice.

 If you are going to have an operation you must not have had anything to eat after midnight the night before the surgery (or eight hours before the surgery if it is late in the day).
 You can have clear liquids up until three hours before the surgery.
 Clear liquids include water, juice, Jell-O, tea, black coffee, etc. If these instructions are not followed, the anesthesiologist may cancel the procedure.

 It is also important that you go into surgery well nourished, and that you stay nourished during the post-op healing period.
 This especially means plenty of protein, and certain particular vitamins.
 This link will take you to a page that discusses certain vitamins and supplements that will promote pilonidal wound healing.
 Dr Immerman would like you to start these as long before the operation as possible, and continue them for at least six weeks after the operation.

 We do NOT recommend that you shave the area before surgery.
 Shaving has been shown to increase wound infection rates.
 The operating room staff will use surgical clippers to trim the hairs in the area after you are asleep.
 We do not recommend shaving the area after surgery either.